CMecrow/CM-Project-4/README.md

 ### Sign in

 - The sign in page is very similar to the register page described above.
 There is a link to the sign up page, should the user have clicked on the wrong option in the nav.
 Then there are input fields for username and password with a checkbox for remember me.
-After clicking submit, if unsuccesful an error of 'The username and/or password you specified are not correct.'
-If successful the user is taken back to the home page with a message to say that they've successfuly signed in as their username.
+After clicking submit, if unsuccessful an error of 'The username and/or password you specified are not correct.'
+If successful the user is taken back to the home page with a message to say that they've successfully signed in as their username.

 ### Sign out

 - Only visible once the user is signed in, Sign Out if accessible via the navbar.
 Clicking the link takes you to a simple page with confirmation that you want to sign out and a submit button.
-If the button is pressed the user is given another confirmation message that they have successfuly signed out.
+If the button is pressed the user is given another confirmation message that they have successfully signed out.

 ### Post display